Sri Lanka Bans Face Coverings After Easter Sunday Attacks

 Meanwhile, some top officials have been replaced since the bombings.
 Former Army Commander General S. H. Shantha Kottegoda was appointed as the new secretary to the Ministry of Defense on Monday, after the president requested former Defense Secretary Hemasiri Fernando resign.

 Some Sri Lankans say they're distrustful of their leaders' motivations.
 John Ison Fernando, an events planner who is a member of St. Anthony's Shrine, one of the bombed churches, tells NPR, "The prime minister wants to be the president in the next election.
-The current president wants to hold his position 'til next election."
+The current president wants to hold his position till next election."

 He added, "In this panicked situation, still they are callous."